Vote now for the Chattahoochee Valley’s high school football player of the week

 Voting is open for the Ledger-Enquirer’s player of the week.

-Schools in the Columbus area represented this week are: Central, Harris County, Carver, Hardaway, Pacelli, Glenwood.
+Schools in the Columbus area represented this week are: Carver, Central, Troup, Calvary Christian, Columbus High, Manchester, Shaw.

 Have your voice heard and vote in our Player of the Week poll below.
 The deadline to vote is 10 a.m.
 Thursday.